T-Cornelis/BRWRE/README.tex.md

 - The C code is embedded in Python in brwre_2D.pyx (which can be run with setup.py - see instructions in file).
 Here the output is a movie.
-The particle system is run at a diffusive scaling.
+The particle system is run at under diffusive scaling.

 Motivation for this simulation was the study of the scaling limit of the particle system: